kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

     # dd if=/dev/zero of=/dev/mapper/container_XY
 {% endhighlight %}

-Since writing a whole disk can take a long time, we can speed the process up by opening a new virtual terminal by pressing **Ctrl+Alt+F2** and then executing the command on another disk.
+Since writing a whole disk can take a long time, you can speed the process up by opening a new virtual terminal by pressing **Ctrl+Alt+F2** and then executing the command on another disk.
 Note, it would not be effective to do this on two partitions of the same disk, as the bus of one device would be handling both loads.